Warcraft III: Reforged: Reception

 Warcraft III: Reforged received "mixed or average" reviews according to Metacritic.
 PC Gamer's Fraser Brown concluded that Reforged was still an exceptional game at its core but was plagued by bugs, a lack of features and poor design choices such as the "massive" user interface.
 German magazine GameStar opined that the remaster was still a good game in regards to its single-player, despite it not including the promised changes and additions, but its multiplayer features were now either worse than before or non-existent.

 Player response was overwhelmingly negative.
 On release, the game was review-bombed by users on Metacritic, temporarily becoming the lowest score ever for a Blizzard game, before being surpassed by 2022's Diablo Immortal.
 Similarly, the game would temporarily become the lowest-ranked game on the site by user score, before being surpassed by Madden NFL 21.
 Many criticized the remaster for its absence of features promised by Blizzard at launch, removal of previously existing features, technical issues, changes to the original game's user interface among other gameplay features, and graphical changes which some felt had either not been improved enough or looked worse.
 Blizzard was also criticized for their decision that, due to it sharing Reforged's client, all existing copies of Warcraft III: Reign of Chaos were required to update to a newer version, which meant that many of the gameplay changes to Reforged were now mandatory in the original.
 Additionally, there were complaints towards Blizzard's announcement that they would claim ownership over all user-created content in Reforged.

 On February 3, 2020, Polygon reported that Blizzard is offering full refunds for all players on request regardless of playtime.
 The next day, Blizzard announced that some technical issues and missing features will be addressed with future patches but defended their decision not to include the cutscenes showcased at BlizzCon 2018 with their wish to preserve the spirit of the original.

-Influence

-Despite the negative feedback from fans, there were rare people who liked Warcraft III: Reforged despite most of the minuses and who decided to help this game themselves.
-For example, in May 2020, Chinese fans created and released a special mod for this game that updates and improves the textures in the game.

-In 2021, an Italian programmer, InsaneMonster, decided to rework and redo the entire game, chapters and cutscenes to look similar to the cutscenes shown at BlizzCon 2018 to make Reforged as Blizzard previously promised to release it.
-This project has been named Warcraft III: Re-Reforged.
-InsaneMonster will gradually release new versions of Re-Reforged over many months, reworking one chapter in a month or two.
-InsaneMonster presents each updated version through Patreon.